GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 //
 // For our Message Events specifically, all Message Events must be placed in a script called Messages
-// that resides within the namespace where these Message Events are most relevant. namespace RootName.Runtime.States.ExampleStates
+// that resides within the namespace where these Message Events are most relevant.
+// Our ExampleStateChangedMessage would be included in this individual Messages script. namespace RootName.Runtime.States.ExampleStates
 {
     // To create an ExampleStateChangedMessage, we must inherit from the StateChangedMessage<T> class,